 - Indicate how the person can find out more information or tell how he/she can buy your product or service.

 - Close by reiterating how valuable the customer is to you and, if desired, by mentioning your hope that the reader will buy the new product(s) or service(s) you are offering.

 Wish you could write letters like a pro?

 Now you can with 4,001 Business, Sales & Personal Letters

 - Find an introduction letter that fits your needs and copy it directly into Microsoft Word or your favorite word processor.

-- Or let our software guide you step-by-step through the writing process, suggesting sample phrases and sentences for each writing step.
+- Or let our letter recipes guide you step-by-step through the writing process, suggesting sample phrases and sentences for each writing step.
 In minutes, you can write an effective introduction letter.